-The Chairman and Remuneration

-Committee is responsible for evaluating

-the performance of the Executive

-Directors.
-The Board undertakes an

-annual self-evaluation of its own

-performance and of its Committees and

-the responses are collated by the Board

-Secretary who compiles a report which is

-submitted to the Chairman and discussed

-at a Board Meeting.
+The Chairman and Remuneration Committee is responsible for evaluating the performance of the Executive Directors.
+The Board undertakes an annual selfevaluation of its own performance and of its Committees and submitted to the Chairman and discussed at a Board Meeting.